jeffmpan/api/source/index.html.md

 # Test Environment

-To start, we’ll set up the following development environments:
+To start, you'll have the following development environments:

 - a test xxx.switch.cm account (to simulate a real property)
 - a test booking.com account (to simulate your inventory on an OTA)